edmundwright/google-sheets-clone/README.md

 [live-site]: http://cells.edmund.io

 A clone of Google Sheets built on Rails and Backbone.
 Works in Chrome, and works in Firefox and Safari with some styling imperfections.

-Users can:
+![screenshot]

+## Features

 - [x] Create accounts, log in (optionally using OAuth provider), log out, add a user profile photo
 - [x] Create new spreadsheets